USEFUL INFORMATION

 YOUR ARRIVAL

-On your arrival at the Maasai Giraffe, our manager Joël will be delighted to welcome you and offer you a refreshment.
+On your arrival at Maasai Giraffe Eco Lodge, our manager Marco our assistant manager will be delighted to welcome you and offer you a refreshment.

 ACCOMODATION